What’s is Sports Physiotherapy?

-In this blog, we’ll look at exactly what is Sports Physio in Edinburgh, what to look for in your Physio and what to avoid when seeking help.
+In this blog, we’ll look at exactly what is Sports Physiotherapy in Edinburgh, what to look for in your Physio and what to avoid when seeking help.

 What is Physiotherapy?

-Physiotherapy helps people with injury (sports related or otherwise), illness or disability to restore their movement and function.
+Physiotherapy treatment helps people with injury (sports-related or otherwise), illness or disability to restore their movement and function.
 They should also help you to reduce your risk of injury or illness in the future.

 The best tools for achieving this include:

 - Advice and education

 The reason why you’re in pain can be complex.
 A good Physio will help you understand your pain whilst guiding you towards which treatments are most likely to get you back to full function as quickly and sustainably as possible.